Salesforce System Design Interview: What the Bar Tests at Each Level

 The Part Most Candidates Skip

 This is where most candidates underinvest.
-You don't need to know Apex or SOQL, but you need to understand what makes Salesforce's platform unusual as an engineering problem.
-There are three things.
+You don't need Apex or SOQL fluency, but you need to understand what makes Salesforce's platform unusual as an engineering problem.
+Three things.
 Learn them before you get on a call.

 Thousands of Customers, One Database